9. TCP/IP Programming

 End If

-' read the following HTTP headers until an empty line is found, indicating the end of the headers
+' next HTTP headers until you find the empty line signalling the end of the headers

 Dim locationFound As Boolean = False

-' if there is redirection, look for the Location header
+' if there is a redirection, we search for the Location header

 If redir And Not locationFound Then

-' compare the line to the relational expression location
+' compare the line with the relational expression location

-' if a match is found, record the redirect URL
+' if found, note the URL of redirection

 locationFound = True